pfg666/tcp-learner/README.md

 * TCP Entity side:
  * _TCP Adapter_ envelops _TCP Entity_, calls corresponding socket calls on it
  * _TCP Entity_ your TCP stack, can either be a Server or a Client

+## Structure ##
+The project is structured as follows:
+* _Learner_ contains the Learner code/libs
+* _SutAdapter_ contains the TCP Adapter code
+* _models_ contains the models learned following the case study joined by experimental data
+* _input/mappers_ contains the mappers for all operating systems
+* _Documents_ contains any relevant documents (pdfs)

 ##  Running ##
 Now, get the TCP Adapter (SutAdapter/socketAdapter.c) and deploy it on the system you want